sueda/fbx-extract/README.md

 - [OpenFBX](https://github.com/nem0/OpenFBX) (included)
 - [miniz](https://github.com/richgel999/miniz) (included)

-To build the project, run `cmake` and `make`, and then run with the fbx file as an argument:
+To build the project, run `cmake` and `make`, and then run with the FBX file as an argument:

 ```
 > mkdir build